Eneco: History

 In March 2011, it was announced that Oxxio had been bought from the British Centrica for 72 million euros.
 As a result, Eneco's customer base grew by 426,000 to 2.1 million.
 Oxxio will continue to operate as an independent brand in the consumer market.
 Since August 2011, Eneco has also been active in Belgium on the private market for the supply of electricity and gas.

-In February 2014, Eneco took over the Dutch sales office of Dong Energy, including the 90,000 customers.
+In February 2014, Eneco took over the Dutch sales office of DONG Energy, including its 90,000 customers.

 In January 2017, Eneco took a 50% share interest in the German LichtBlick.
 The Hamburg-based company supplies green energy to 645,000 customers and also develops software in the energy field.
 LichtBlick does not have any production facilities of its own and supplies electricity from South German hydroelectric power stations.
 LichtBlick achieved a turnover of 670 million euros in 2015.
 The acquisition price has not been disclosed.
 At the end of 2018, the option was exercised to acquire the remaining shares of LichtBlick.

 On 10 July 2017, Eneco took over the Belgian branch of Eni.
 The acquisition brought the company's total customer base to 1.1 million individuals.
 Eneco may use the Eni brand name for another year.

 In December 2016, the company was awarded the Brussels 3 and 4 project, along with consortium partners Shell, Van Oord, and Mitsubishi/DGE.
 It was obtained for the lowest-ever strike price at the time (54.50 euro cents per megawatt-hour).

 On February 21, 2018, Eneco and E.ON announced that Eneco, with 200,000 private customers, is taking over the sales office of E.ON.
 E.ON has been the owner of competitor Essent since September 2019.

 The company was 100% owned by the local governments of the Netherlands.
-On 25 March 2020, Eneco Groep NV announced that the acquisition by a joint venture, jointly owned by the Japanese companies Mitsubishi Corporation (80%) and Chubu Electric Power (20%), was completed.
-The group installed a new board of directors following the acquisition.
+On 25 March 2020, Eneco Groep NV announced that it would be acquired by a joint venture, jointly owned by the Japanese companies Mitsubishi Corporation (80%) and Chubu Electric Power (20%).
+Eneco installed a new board of directors following the acquisition.